DB379/Dark-DataTables/README.md

 ## Overview

-This project implements a dark-themed DataTables interface using PHP, providing server-side processing for DataTables with features such as:
+This project implements a dark-themed DataTables interface using PHP, utilizing the Simple PHP Router for routing.
+It provides server-side processing for DataTables with features such as pagination, search, and sorting, ensuring efficient data handling for large datasets.

-- Search, Sorting, Pagination, Column toggling
-- Sleek, simple dark UI

 This project is designed for learning purposes and local projects.